evanseitz/personal_website/content/presentation/biology-of-genomes-2023/index.md

   preview_only: false
 ---

-A surrogate modeling framework for interpreting deep neural networks in functional genomics.
+Poster presentation titled: A surrogate modeling framework for interpreting deep neural networks in functional genomics.